unicode-org/lstm_word_segmentation/README.md

   | ICU           | 100  | 100  | 93.1 | 92.4 | 254 KB |

 There are several directions for improving this project.
 Please see [Future Works](https://github.com/SahandFarhoodi/word_segmentation/blob/work/Future%20Works.md) for some ideas we have, and contact [me](http://math.bu.edu/people/sahand/) if you have any idea!

+### Copyright & Licenses

+Copyright © 2020-2023 Unicode, Inc. Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the United States and other countries.

+The project is released under [LICENSE](./LICENSE).

+A CLA is required to contribute to this project - please refer to the [CONTRIBUTING.md](https://github.com/unicode-org/.github/blob/main/.github/CONTRIBUTING.md) file (or start a Pull Request) for more information.